roeszler/kapthol/README.md

   - As an initial site user I can see the top of the subsequent page bleeding up at the bottom of the page so that I am enticed to investigate the site further.

 __Gallery (Our Clients)__
-- Accessed through further investigation into the holiday service as a business owner, as a user of the site I can view the experiences of past clients of the business so I can better understand the experience of using these services.
+- As a user of the site I can view the experiences of past clients of the business so I can better understand the experience of using these services.
 - As a potential customer of the business I can further investigate the experience of other customers so I can decide if it will work with my situation and needs.
 - As a business stakeholder I can present more detailed information to potential clients so I can convert them into long term paying customers.

 __Contact Us__
-- Form
+- Contact Us Form
-  - As a viewer of the code I can see that the index.html page has a < form > element with a corresponding id="form" so I can confirm this section follows appropriate semantic code structuring practices.
+  - As a viewer of the code I can see that the index.html page has a ```<form>``` element with a corresponding ```id="form"``` so I can confirm this section follows appropriate semantic code structuring practices.
-  - As a viewer of the code I can see that within the form, there is an < input > field with id="email" so I can enter an email address.
+  - As a viewer of the code I can see that within the form, there is an ```<input>``` field with ```id="email"``` so I can enter an email address.
-  - As a viewer of the code I can see that the #email input field should have a label or placeholder text so that the user knows what the field is for.
+  - As a viewer of the code I can see that the ```#email``` input field should have a label or placeholder text so that the user knows what the field is for.
-  - As a viewer of the code I can see that #email input field uses HTML5 validation so that we can confirm that the entered text is an email address.
+  - As a viewer of the code I can see that ```#email``` input field uses HTML5 validation so that we can confirm that the entered text is an email address.
-  - As a viewer of the code I can see that within the form, there is a submit < input > with corresponding id="submit" to allow ease of CSS styling in the future.
+  - As a viewer of the code I can see that within the form, there is a submit ```<input>``` with corresponding ```id="submit"``` to allow ease of CSS styling in the future.
-  - As a site user I can click the #submit button so that the email is submitted to a static thank-you for submission page (success.html) that confirms the email address was entered (and that it posted successfully).
+  - As a site user I can click the ```#submit``` button so that the email is submitted to a static thank-you for submission page (success.html) that confirms the email address was entered (and that it posted successfully).

 - Map
   - As a site user I can see an embedded google map of our head office at the immediate end of the contact us section to convey a sense of permanency in the business operations.